Spectral Measures for $G_2$ II: finite subgroups: Introduction

+The representation ring of a finite group has a basis indexed by simple representations with multiplication given by tensor product.
+Each representation acts by left multiplication and it is natural to ask what the eigenvalues (with multiplicity) and eigenvectors are for this linear operator.
+For compact groups a Hilbert space structure is needed on the representation ring and instead of eigenvalues with multiplicity one needs to consider the spectral measure.

+Spectral measures associated to the compact Lie groups $SU(2)$ and $SU(3)$ and their maximal tori, nimrep graphs associated to the $SU(2)$ and $SU(3)$ modular invariants, and the McKay graphs (or representation graphs) for finite subgroups of $SU(2)$ and $SU(3)$ were studied in \cite{banica/bisch:2007, evans/pugh:2009v, evans/pugh:2010i}.
+Spectral measures associated to the compact Lie group $Sp(2)$ are studied in \cite{evans/pugh:2012iii}, whilst spectral measures associated to other compact rank two Lie groups and their maximal tori are studied in \cite{evans/pugh:2012iv}.

-Spectral measures for the representation graphs for the irreducible representations of the exceptional compact Lie group $G_2$ and its maximal torus $\mathbb{T}^2$, and for nimrep graphs associated to the $G_2$ modular invariants, were studied in \cite{evans/pugh:2012i}.
-Here we consider the McKay graphs for finite subgroups of $G_2$ and study their spectral measures.
+The real rank two Lie group $G_2 = \mathrm{Aut}(\mathbb{O})$ is the automorphism group of the octonions $\mathbb{O}$.
+It is a simply connected and compact Lie group of dimension 14 and is the smallest of the exceptional Lie groups.
+It is isomorphic to the subgroup of $SO(7)$ that fixes any particular vector in its 8-dimensional real spinor representation.
+Spectral measures for the representation graphs for the irreducible representations of $G_2$ and its maximal torus $\bbT^2$, and for nimrep graphs associated to the $G_2$ modular invariants, were studied in \cite{evans/pugh:2012i}.
+The spectral measure for $G_2$ itself appears in \cite{uhlmann/meinel/wipf:2007} as the reduced Haar measure, and is useful for the study of how gluons transform under $G_2$ at finite temperature \cite{wellegehausen/wipf/wozar:2009}.
+These measures are also useful in other applications, e.g. the computation of glueball masses in Hamiltonian lattice gauge theories or in studies of the strong coupling limit of these theories \cite{kluberg-stern/morel/petersson:1983}.

+In this paper we consider the McKay graphs for finite subgroups of $G_2$ and study their spectral measures.
+In the context of finite subgroups of a compact group, the spectral measure simply encodes the character table of the group.
+However in the context of quantum subgroups discussed above, the spectral measure provides the appropriate generalisation of the character table.
+We trust that framing this work in terms of spectral measures will make the case of quantum groups more accessible for those who are more familiar with the classical group case.

-The spectral measure of a self-adjoint operator $a$ in a unital $C^{\ast}$-algebra $A$ with state $\varphi$ is a compactly supported probability measure $\nu_a$ on the spectrum $\sigma(a) \subset \mathbb{R}$ of $a$, uniquely determined by its moments
+The spectral measure of a self-adjoint operator $a$ in a unital $C^{\ast}$-algebra $A$ with state $\varphi$ is a compactly supported probability measure $\nu_a$ on the spectrum $\sigma(a) \subset \bbR$ of $a$, uniquely determined by its moments